ttww/docker_metrics_exporter/README.md

 - **Rust toolchain** ([Install via rustup](https://rustup.rs/))
 - **Docker** must be installed and in the `PATH`
-- Prometheus (for scraping, optional)
+- Prometheus and/or InfluxDB as desired

 ---